Gottwik/Enduro/README.md

 │   │   ├── js
-│   │   ├── spriteicons // sprite will be produced out of .png images inside this folder │   │   ├── fonticons // icon font will be produced out of .svg images inside this folder │   │   ├── vendor
+│   │   ├── spriteicons // sprite will be produced out of .png images inside this folder │   │   ├── fonticons // icon font will be produced out of .svg images inside this folder │   │   ├── hbs_helpers // custom handlebars helpers.
+Ready to use both in backend and frontend │   │   ├── vendor
 │   ├── cms
 │   │   ├── global